 Improved blood circulation and related benefits

 Despite that improved blood circulation is commonly known as the effect of the sauna, not many are aware of the additional benefits connected to it.

 The most simply improved circulation means that all necessary nutrients and oxygen will get to every cell faster (even in such “rural” areas as your extremities aka feet and hands) and all Carbon dioxide, metabolites, and toxins will be removed from your body faster and more efficiently too.

 Better blood supply to fat tissue also helps to reduce cellulitis.

 Nerdy note: The effect of improved circulation is achieved by vasodilation (widening of your blood vessels) and increased heart rate.

 Dilation of your blood vessels also helps to lower your blood pressure.
 It was shown that sauna bathing has a positive influence on hypertension.
-And together with nitrate-rich plant foods and low sodium intake, could be a holistic way to treat high blood pressure condition.
+And together with nitrate-rich plant foods and low sodium intake, could be a holistic way to treat high blood pressure conditions.